Manpreet113/NoteHole/README.md

 - **Session isolation** - keys cleared on logout
 - **Guest encryption** - even anonymous users get encrypted storage

+## 👋 Want to Contribute?

+That's awesome!
+We'd love your help to make NoteHole even better.
+Here’s how you can get started:
+- 📜 Contribution Guidelines: Check out our CONTRIBUTING.md to learn about our workflow and how to submit your changes.

+- 💖 Code of Conduct: Please read our CODE_OF_CONDUCT.md to understand our community standards.

+- 🐛 Find an Issue: Head over to the Issues tab to find bugs, enhancements, or tasks labeled good first issue.

+- ✨ Have a New Idea?: Browse our IDEAS.md for new feature inspiration.
+If you find something you're passionate about, open an issue to discuss it!

 ## 🚧 Disclaimer